bluenviron/goroslib/README.md

 * Get and set parameters
 * Get infos about other nodes, topics, services
 * Use namespaces and relative topics
+* IPv6 support (only stateful addresses, since stateless are not supported by the ROS master)
+* Compilation of `.msg` files is not necessary, message definitions are extracted from code
+* Standard messages are available in folder `msgs/`
 * Compile or cross-compile ROS nodes for all Golang supported OSs (Linux, Windows, Mac OS X) and architectures
-* Compilation of `.msg` files is not necessary, message definitions are deducted from code
-* Standard messages are available in folder `msgs/`
 * Examples provided for every feature, comprehensive test suite, continuous integration

 The library provides its features by implementing in pure Go all the ROS protocols (xml-rpc, TCPROS, UDPROS) and APIs (Master API, Parameter Server API, Slave API).